Linutronix/TSN-Testbench/README.md

 - Add support for XDP and Tx Launch Time
 - Add configurations for other hardware platforms and NIC(s)
 - Add a quick start guide
-- Add description about task scheduling model used
 - Make it more user friendly

 ## Credits ##